-Now we would like to prove that \sim^{ET} is adequate for standard bisimilarity (Definition 4.15), i.e. that $\sim^{\text{ET}} = \sim$; for then to establish $a \sim b$ we need only match each engaged transition of a (resp. b) by an arbitrary transition of b (resp. a).
+Now we would like to prove that the engaged transitions are adequate for standard bisimilarity (Definition 2.27), that is, that $\sim^{\text{er}} = \sim$, since that would mean that in order to establish $a \sim b$ we need only match each engaged transition of a (respectively, b) by an arbitrary transition of b (respectively, a).
 This is a lighter task than matching all transitions.
+If an LRS is not simple, its engaged transitions may not be adequate.
+For example, take two controls K and N with arity 1, and let there be a single reaction rule as shown on the left in the following diagram: